The Journey Back From Domestic Violence

 How Much Does it Cost?

 Our rates are very competitive with psychotherapists in the Ventura, Calif., area.
 We also offer a sliding scale for persons who are experiencing financial hardship.
 In addition, victims of crime may qualify for a state-funded program that provides counseling for victims of domestic violence and other traumatizing crimes.

 Start By Calling

-Schedule a free consultation with me at (805) 728-7288 or contact me via this site.
-You can also learn more about me on this website.
-I look forward to helping you find greater peace, confidence and success.
+Schedule a free consultation with me at (805) 648-2805 or contact us via this site.
+We look forward to helping you find greater peace, confidence and success.